Peilong/website/content/home/awards.md

 +++
-# Recent Publications widget.
+# Honor & awards widget.
 # This widget displays recent publications from `content/publication/`.

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Recent Publications"
+title = "Honor & Awards"
 subtitle = ""
 widget = "publications"

 # Order that this section will appear in.
-weight = 30
+weight = 40

-# Number of publications to list.
+# Number of grants to list.
-count = 10
+count = 20

 # Show publication details (such as abstract)? (true/false)
 detailed_list = false